rishavroy97/audio-to-image/README.md

 # audio-to-image

-PoC for generating image from a 10 second audio clip
+A Stable Diffusion based pipeline to generate an image from a 10 second audio clip